tylerchinen/SeaCode-Bank-WebApp/README.md

 ### Brief Closing Thoughts
 Thoughts on the outcome of our program looking back at our work including: the challenges, surprises, important achievements we are proud of, disappointments, disclaimers/caveats.
 - Most of the challenges that we faced were encountered while integrating the front and back end of our program together, we also found it particularly challanging to implement new features after we had the front and and back end integrated.
 - Some other challenges were encountered as we were working with getting the MERN stack set up correctly.
 Additionally another challenge was that we needed to run both the back and front end seperately as a result of these challenges which would have been more user friendly if it were able to run at the same time.
+- It's still important to note that we were able to work together to create a web application through a real-world process of SDL.
+However, there's still much more to learn because we weren't able to complete all of the initial objectives.

 ### Roles and Responsibilites
 **Mirabela Medallon**